Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-02-25-vagrant-apache.md

 ---
 title: Vagrant and Apache
 topics: [Getting Off of MAMP, Configuring Apache Virtual Hosts]
+description: This is the very first Servers for Hackers newsletter.
+We'll get off of MAMP, and into Vagrant and setting up Apache!
 ---

 This is the very first Servers for Hackers newsletter.
 As one of the main goals of this newsletter is to get those less experienced on the server side of things get their feet wet, we'll start with some basics.